 - Offer eldercare counseling and support

-When talking to a GCM, there are some questions to be sure and ask:
+When talking to a Geriatric Care Manager, there are some questions to be sure and ask:

 - What are your professional credentials?